Louie-Lin/PHBS_TQFML/Project/README.md

 ## Lin Liuyu 1701213060

 ## Project Description

-Credit card default is commonly problem and how to it will influenced the banks’ Rate of Bad Account, so it is important for the bank to make a good decision whether or not continue to provide a credit line to a person.
-This project is to analyze the dataset which contains some information of the historical behavior of people and try to get out a prediction model to figure out whether or not one person will default next month.
+The turn over of employee is what the employer concern.
+This project is to establish a model to predict whether employees will quit from a given record of factors affecting employee turnover.
 ## Project process

 * __Data analysis__: Do some statistical analysis on the data as well as visualize the data to get the intuitively idea that which feature may be useful to clarify these two kinds of people.
 For example, we can see the distribution of different features in these two kinds of people.
-*	__Data processing__: Deal with the __NA__ data.
-Consider about delete some data that is meaningless and only a small fraction of the whole data.
-For example, in feature __‘EDUCATION’__, the data of type __4, 5, 6__ (which mean ‘others’ or ‘unknown’) is only 1.5% of the whole data, which do not means the higher level of education and will lead to bias when predict by this feature and we should drop it out without too much information loss.
+*	__Data processing__: Deal with the na data.
+Change some categorical data into dummie variables or continuous variable.
 * __Feature construction__: Try to build some new features by the raw data to describe the behavior of this person more specific.
 * __Data Split__:Spilt the data into training data and test data randomly.
 * __Model Training__: Use the in-sample data to train and validate the model, I may use perception, logistic regression, SVM, decision tree and combine different models for ensemble learning to improve the performance.